MK-Ale/Nernst2023/README.md

 Open nernst.py to begin.

-**Note:** it may be easier to work inside the regular CS50 code website instead of this sandbox.
-To do so, copy the contents of nernst.py and paste into a new nernst.py file within https://code.cs50.io .
+**Note:** you may work in a file called nernst.py within https://code.cs50.io or on your own IDE.

 First, we'll define a function called `nernst` that takes in three arguments:
 * the valence of the ion